-The Validation and Calculation Examples Collection that is available for many databases demonstrates both the validity of the database itself as well as demonstrates some of its calculation capabilities when combined with Thermo-Calc software and its Add-on Modules and features.
+There are examples available to demonstrate both the validity of the database itself as well as to demonstrate some of its calculation capabilities when combined with Thermo-Calc software and its Add-on Modules and features.

 For each database, the type and number of available examples varies.
 In some cases an example can belong to both a validation and calculation type.